 - Stay home if you are sick.

-If you have a fever over 100 degrees AND a cough or shortness of breath, use our online COVID-10 Screening or call the MANA Fever Hotline at (479) 435-2500.
-Please call to schedule a follow-up telemedicine visit with your primary care doctor within 48 hours.
+If you have a fever over 100 degrees AND a cough or shortness of breath, call your doctor’s office.
 Your MANA primary care doctor will monitor your symptoms by scheduling TeleVisits with you every few days.